AysegulTurk/aysegulturk.github.io/index.md

 ---
 ### Markov Chain Simulation to Predict Weather for Solar Energy Production

 Solar panels need sunlight to produce electricity, when it is cloudy, it produces less electricity or none.
 This variability makes maintaining a stable and reliable green energy production more complex.
-In this project, I created a  Markov chain stochastic modelling to predict the weather conditions for solar energy production.
+In this project, I created a  Markov chain stochastic model to predict the weather conditions for solar energy production.

 <img src="images/markov chain.png?raw=true"/>